"Work is love made visible."

 Benefits of Being a Qoya Teacher

-Additional Income: Once you enroll in our monthly training supplement program (which includes step-by-step videos of Qoya sequences), you will take home 100% of the cost paid by attendees of your classes
+Additional Income: Once you become a Certified Qoya Teacher, you will take home 100% of the cost paid by attendees of your classes.

 Since I created Qoya, I have: